Ghost-chu/QuickShop-Suite/README.md

+# We're moving!

+QuickShop-Suite are migrating into [QuickShop-Hikari main-line](https://github.com/Ghost-chu/QuickShop-Hikari/tree/hikari/addon)!

+This repository has been archived!

+---

 # QuickShop-Suite
 Power the QuickShop-Hikari with addons!
 This repo contains addons that from QuickShop-Reremake.
 And some dedicated addons for QuickShop-Hikari.